DanielWicz/anglelayer/README.md

+# Target of usage
+The layer can be useful, when the input data are XYZ coordinates, as in Molecular Dynamics, Robotics, LIDAR, autopilot driving.

 # AngleComparison Layer
 The `AngleComparison` layer is an analogy for angle calculation using cosine formula using inner product.
 It is used in the case when we use X, Y, Z coordinates and want to include information between the features, but we don't want to do it explicitly.